sigstore/helm-charts/charts/cosigned/README.md

 #### Enabling Admission control

-To enable the `cosigned adission webhook` to check for signed images, you will need to add the following annotation in each namespace that you would want the webhook triggered:
+To enable the `cosigned admission webhook` to check for signed images, you will need to add the following annotation in each namespace that you would want the webhook triggered:

 Annotation: `cosigned.sigstore.dev/include: "true"`